 Penetration Testing is a process to find security bugs within a software program or a computer network.
 It is used to find flaws or weaknesses within an existing software or computer network to make it more secure.

-Penetration Testing is often conducted by a third party which is not affiliated with the software company or network provider.
-The purpose of Penetration Testing is to find the vulnerabilities within the IT infrastructure.
+Penetration Testing is often conducted by a third party that is not affiliated with the software company or network provider.
+The purpose of a Penetration Testing Service is to find the vulnerabilities within the IT infrastructure.

 Penetration testers can perform Vulnerability Assessment and Penetration Testing manually or by using software tools.
 The software tools are automated, and they perform the scanning of the system.